 Delegates included both buyers and vendors, and the welcome I received from everyone was incredible.
 It was a pleasure to deliver my presentation on Championing Accessibility and Inclusivity for Commercial Excellence; at this (and all sessions that I attended) you could sense a natural, genuine zest for knowledge, learning and information-sharing from the industry community.
 It’s hard to believe that any of the attendees would need their customers to ‘get nicer’, with great communication and retail techniques already in place!
 Since the conference I have been emailed by people with positive stories to tell me about the impact of my presentation on their attractions’ accessibility which is incredible to hear.

-So next time you are working on a Sunday afternoon, and it feels like everyone else is at home, and no one in the world understands what it’s like to be in attraction management, why not reach out to a fellow Association member, or better still apply for the Exchange Programme 2020.
-Save the date for the ‘Rock and Roll Capital of the World’, Cleveland, Ohio, 23-27 April 2020, and reach out to the MSA members too!
+So next time you are working on a Sunday afternoon, and it feels like everyone else is at home, and no one in the world understands what it’s like to be in attraction management, why not reach out to a fellow Association member, or better still apply for the Exchange Programme and reach out to the MSA members too.
 Good luck!